 user role delete

 Delete a role from a user account.
-This command is available only to the original 'admin' account and cannot be used to modify the admin, monitor or operator accounts.
+This command is available only to the original 'admin' account and cannot be used to modify the admin, monitor, operator, or audit accounts.

 user role delete -role <clientname> -username <clientname>